vimonial/vimonial_widget_react/example/README.md

-This example was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Example Implementation

-It is linked to the vimonial_widget_react package in the parent directory for development purposes.
+Example on how to use the vimonial_widget_react package in the parent directory for development purposes.

-You can run `yarn install` and then `yarn start` to test your package.